Canadian in Sri Lanka tells of shock at bomb attacks which kill more than 200

 The three bombed hotels and one of the churches, St. Anthony's Shrine, are frequented by foreign tourists, and Sri Lanka's foreign secretary said the bodies of at least 27 foreigners were recovered.

-Sri Lankan TV said the dead included people from Belgium, China, Britain and the U.S.
+The dead included people from the U.K., the U.S., India, Portugal and Turkey.
+China's Communist Party newspaper said two Chinese nationals were killed.

+Global Affairs Canada said in an email Sunday afternoon that there are no reports of any Canadians affected by the blasts.

-Defence Minister Ruwan Wijewardena described the bombings as a terrorist attack by religious extremists and said seven suspects had been arrested, though there was no immediate claim of responsibility.
+Defence Minister Ruwan Wijewardena described the bombings as a terrorist attack by religious extremists and said 13 suspects had been arrested, though there was no immediate claim of responsibility.

 Wijewardena said most of the blasts were believed to have been suicide attacks.